Author Dennis Higgins

 I'd have to agree.
 Anything is possible.
 When I finish The Blue Bells

-Chronicles (which I expect to conclude with the fifth book), I'll be getting
+(which I expect to conclude with the fifth book), I'll be getting

 back to another Work In Progress, tentatively titled The Castle of Dromore.